itsTwoFive/Op-enScience/README.md

 - 2_number_o_figures.py
 - 3_references.py
 ## Running examples
-Each one of the scripts has its unique output, depending wich one is executed you will get different solutions inn different ways.
+Each one of the scripts has its unique output, depending wich one is executed you will get different solutions in different ways.
+The repository contaisn 11 papers to test in the dir *pdfs*, you can add as much as you want here as it would act as the input directory.
 ### 1_kewordcloud.py
 This script will create a 1920x1080 image with the keywords used in the analyzed pdfs.
 ![WordCloud](https://github.com/itsTwoFive/Op-enScience/blob/main/wordcloud.png)